 Being a preschooler is all about learning new things, such as speaking and reading.
 During this time of child development stage, they should be given opportunities to try out various activities suitable for their age.

 The child tends to get more control and command over their body movements, speech, emotions, and thinking.
 Some of the things your child can smoothly do by this age include drawing, tossing a ball overhand, skipping, bouncing and dressing themselves.

 School-Age Child (36+months up until puberty)

 Parents are responsible for different child development stages right from the time they’re born until adulthood.
-This includes providing them with nourishment and care, as well as helping to shape their personality by teaching them how to socialize with others in society.
+This includes providing them with nourishment and care, as well as helping to shape their personality.
 Parents also play an important role during childhood, adolescence and old age stages of child psychology.

 During these various stages in a child’s life, parents are most influential.
-Parents should also be aware of any significant changes in behaviour as a result of age-appropriate discipline methods such as timeouts and spanking.
-Guardians are the child’s first and most important teachers, nurturing them with care and love as they grow into their lovely adulthood.
+Parents should be aware of any significant changes in behaviour and dole out age-appropriate discipline methods such as timeouts.
+Parents are the child’s first and most important teachers, that nurture them with care and love.
 Changes such as puberty or when a child starts talking may require more close attention from parents.

 The various child development stages are complicated processes, and these can be overwhelming for parents to keep up with what their kids should be doing at each stage.
 For example, you might want to know how parent-child interactions affect your child’s brain development or how play has an impact on cognitive skills like memory and problem-solving ability.
 You might also want to understand what kind of activities your child might enjoy and which ones are too advanced for them.